 Hagen, Westphalia, Germany

 With this index typewriter, Ernst Wilhelm Brackelsberg may have invented the slowest typewriter in history.
 In 1888, Dinglers Polytechnisches Journal, Volume 267, reported that the machine produced just 8 to 12 words per minute.
-I forgive Brackelsberg because look at what an elegant blend of iron and steel it was.
+But I forgive Brackelsberg.
+Why?
+Well, just look at what an elegant blend of iron and steel he created.

 I would like to note briefly how gorgeous the cast iron stand is.
 It may very well be the most beautiful typewriter stand to have even been produced.
 Stunning!